sevidmusic/RoadyModuleUtilities/README.md

 ### \Darling\RoadyModuleUtilities\interfaces\utilities\AuthorityJsonConfigurationEditor

-A AuthorityJsonConfigurationEditor can add or remove Authorities from a specified modules `authorities.json` configuration file.
+A AuthorityJsonConfigurationEditor can add or remove Authorities from a specified Modules `authorities.json` configuration file.

 ```
 <?php